History of Song (book): Content

 The History of Song with its 496 chapters is the largest of the Twenty-Four Histories.
 It contains 47 chapters of Imperial biographies, 162 chapters covering Song dynasty records (志 (誌, Zhì)), 32 chapters of tables (showing genealogy, etc.) and 255 chapters of historical biographies.
 A work of enormous breadth, the History of Song contains more than 2,000 individual historical biographies, more than twice as many as the Old Book of Tang that chronicles the history of the Early Tang dynasty.
 In the section of the book covering Song dynasty records there are fifteen separate categories viz: astronomy, the system of five phases known as Wu Xing, the legal calendar (律历 (律曆)), geography, rivers and water ways, Confucian rites, music, ceremonial weaponry and bodyguards (仪卫 (儀衛)), military dress (舆服 (輿服)), elections, government positions, consumer goods, the army and punishment together with art and culture.
 Altogether these chapters make up one third of the work.
 The historical biographies section of the History of Song is unsurpassed by any of the other Dynastic Histories; there are detailed descriptions of Song government structures from the central down to the local level.
 Sections covering consumer goods and the army are also well written with much more detail than found in the other Dynastic Histories.
 The fourteen chapters on consumer goods contain seven times the amount of information as the corresponding chapters of the Book of Tang.
 A total of seven chapters contain biographies of traitors and rebels including Cai Jing, Huang Qianshan (黃潛善), Qin Hui, Zhang Bangchang (張邦昌) and Liu Yu (劉豫).

-Four chapters are dedicated to Confucian scholars feature individuals such as Cheng Hao, Cheng Yi, Zhang Zai, Zhou Dunyi, and Zhu Xi.
+Four chapters are dedicated to Confucian scholars, featuring individuals such as Cheng Hao, Cheng Yi, Zhang Zai, Zhou Dunyi, and Zhu Xi.

 Chien includes a translation to English of the treatise on the salt monopoly contained in volumes 181–183.
 This treatise is the largest of the treatises in the Finance and Economics (食貨) section.
 Chien also includes maps in English corresponding to the main administrative regions described in volumes 85–90 comprising the Geography (地理) section.